admilne/vuejs2-slidetoggle-mixin/README.md

 ###### Globally

 Register the mixin where you set up Vue.
 Commenly this would in `app.js` or `main.js`

 ```
-import Vue from 'vue';
+import Vue from 'vue'
-import slideToggle from './mixins/slideToggle';
+import slideToggle from './mixins/slideToggle'

-Vue.mixin(slideToggle);
+Vue.mixin(slideToggle)
 ```

 ### How to use

 The slideToggle function takes in 2 parameters:
 - `ref`: Has to contain the word *slide* and has to be unique
 - `speed`: in milliseconds.
-If not speed is entered, default is 400
+Default is 400 if left empty
 ```
 slideToggle('slide1', 220)
 ```